 Redemption of our Body

-Wild Flowers - Photo by Townsend Walton on Unsplash
+Wild Flowers Sun - Photo by Preston Browning on Unsplash

-flesh” refers to man in his mortal and fallen state, an orientation that “prefers death, but the Spirit prefers life and peace.”
-This “fleshly man” is the product of Adam’s disobedience, not his physical body but his mortality and bondage to sin.
-Adam was an embodied creature before he disobeyed the commandment of God.
+Flesh” refers to man in his mortal and fallen state, an orientation that “prefers death, but the Spirit prefers life and peace.”
+This “fleshly man” is the product of Adam’s sin, not his physical body but his mortality and bondage to sin.
+He was an embodied creature before he disobeyed the commandment of God.

 The “flesh” remains hostile to God since “to the law of God it does not submit itself, neither can it.
 They who in flesh have their being cannot please God.”
 To be “in the flesh” is equivalent to being “in Adam” - (Romans 5:18-19).

-Paul’s discussion about “flesh” and “spirit” contrasts our former Adamic life in bondage to sin with the new life that is free from it.
+Paul’s discussion about “flesh” and “spirit” contrasts our former Adamic life in sin with the new life free from its tyranny.
 The contrast is not between the physical and the nonphysical, but the old nature “in Adam” and the new one “in Christ.”
 In either case, we remain embodied beings, not disembodied spirits.

-Nor is Paul speaking about two “natures” that reside within each of us locked in mortal combat, but rather about the PAST life “in flesh” of the Adamic man and the NEW life “in the Spirit” provided by Jesus and empowered by the Spirit.
+Paul is not speaking about two “natures” that reside within the individual that is locked in mortal combat, but rather about the PAST life “in the flesh” of the Adamic man and the NEW life “in the Spirit” provided by Jesus and empowered by the Spirit.

 • But you have not your being in flesh but in spirit, if, at least, God’s Spirit is dwelling in you.
 And if anyone has not Christ’s Spirit, the same is not his.
 But if Christ is in you, the body, indeed, is dead because of sin, but the spirit is life because of righteousness.
 If, moreover, the Spirit of him that raised Jesus from among the dead is dwelling in you, he that raised Christ Jesus from among the dead will make alive even your death-doomed bodies through the means of his indwelling Spirit within you” - (Romans 8:9-11).

-We do not have our lives “in the flesh” but “in the Spirit”; that is, “IF God’s Spirit is dwelling” in us, including in our bodies.
+We have our new lives “in the Spirit… if God’s Spirit dwells” in us.
+This includes our physical bodies.
 However, if anyone does not have his Spirit, “the same is not his.”
 It is the Spirit that equips mortal men and women to walk uprightly - (Galatians 5:13-18).

-Though the present body is “dead because of sin,” the same Spirit that raised Jesus from the dead now dwells in us, and therefore, the Spirit will resurrect us on the Last Day.
+Though the present body is “dead because of sin,” the same Spirit that raised Jesus from the dead now dwells in us and therefore will resurrect us on the Last Day.

-Paul then introduces the resurrection directly into the conversation.
-Integral to his concept of salvation is the BODILY resurrection of the saints.
-Our final redemption will be actualized when we are raised from the dead, which, by necessity and logic, includes the redemption of the human body.
-We will not simply discard our mortal bodies, but we will replace them with immortal bodies.
+Paul brings the resurrection into the conversation.
+Integral to his concept of salvation is the bodily resurrection of the saints.
+Their final redemption will be actualized when they are raised from the dead, which, by necessity and logic, includes the redemption of the human body.
+Believers will not simply discard their mortal bodies but exchange them for immortal bodies.

-Likewise, the creation that was condemned to corruption and death by Adam’s disobedience must be rescued from bondage, otherwise, “redemption” will not take place.
+The entire man created by God was condemned to bondage - body, soul, and spirit.
+Therefore, if God is to recover all that was lost to sin, His redemptive act must include the human body.
+Likewise, the creation that was condemned to corruption and death by the sin of Adam must be rescued from bondage, otherwise, “redemption” will not take place.

 Though we have been declared righteous “through the faith of Jesus,” our receipt of final salvation is not a foregone conclusion.
-In the interim until Christ’s return, we must not live “according to the flesh.”
-If we do, apostasy becomes a very real possibility - (Romans 3:21-22, 8:12-14).
+Until he returns, we must not live “according to the flesh.”
+If we do, apostasy and eternal loss become real possibilities - (Romans 3:21-22, 8:12-14).

 If we do live after the “flesh,” we will “die.
 But if by the Spirit we put to death the practices of the flesh, we will attain life.”
-It is we who are “led by God’s Spirit who are His sons” - (Romans 8:15-20).
+We who are “led by God’s Spirit are His sons” - (Romans 8:15-20).

-The Spirit of God in us “bears witness with our spirit that we are His children,” and this means we are “heirs of God and coheirs with Christ.”
-However, to be his joint heir entails suffering in this life for his sake so we also may be “glorified” with him.
+The Spirit of God “bears witness with our spirit that we are His children.”
+This means we are “heirs of God and coheirs with Christ.”
+However, to be his coheir entails suffering in this life for his sake so we also may be “glorified” with him.

-Rainbow over field - Photo by Eugene on Unsplash
+Rainbow Sky - Photo by Amelie & Niklas Ohlrogge on Unsplash

-Thus, the redemption of the entire creation is dependent on the resurrection of the “sons of God.”
-The promises of bodily resurrection and the New Creation are inextricably linked according to Paul’s teachings on redemption and salvation.
+The redemption of the creation is dependent on the resurrection of the “sons of God.”
+The promises of bodily resurrection and this New Creation are inextricably linked.

-We who are declared righteous in Jesus receive the Spirit of God, and if we continue to live accordingly, we will receive our final salvation and everlasting life when Jesus arrives and raises us from the dead.
+We who are declared righteous in Jesus receive the Spirit of God.
+If we continue to live accordingly, we will receive our completed salvation and everlasting life when Jesus arrives and raises us from the dead.

 RELATED POSTS: